There’s no point starting a blog now. It’s too competitive.

 What about an authority site?

-An authority site is a very high quality website that is respected by knowledgeable people in its industry.
+An authority site is a very high-quality website that is respected by knowledgeable people in its industry.
 It is a website that has content on it that is so good and makes the site so useful that people are actually glad they landed on it and want to share it with their friends.
 Authority sites publish trustworthy information and link to other trustworthy places on the web.

 Blogs would usually be considered authority sites which is what we are building.
 This site is an authority site.
+So, as you follow my progress you’ll find out how to build an authority site.

 3. Why I’ve moved on from niche sites